ericniebler/meta/doc/index.md

 ## Tutorial

-The tutorial begins with a brief introduction to traits, aliases, and alias classes.
+The tutorial begins with a brief introduction to traits, aliases, and callables.
 Then it moves to trait composition and currying.
 Finally, it covers type list algorithms and algorithms for working on integer sequences.